openedx/openedx-events/docs/concepts/event-bus.rst

 In the upper part of the diagram, we have Service A and Service B. Service A is the producer of the event, and a :term:`Worker` of Service B is the consumer.
 This is the event bus workflow which allows asynchronous non-blocking communication between services:

 - Service A sends the event as a message to the event bus and continues its execution, as we previously explained.
-- Service B polls the message broker for new messages and processes them.
+- Service B polls the message broker for new messages and converts them into ``OpenEdxPublicSignal``.
-- Service B re-emits the event with the data that was transmitted.
+- Service B emits the event locally and registered Django Signal receivers can react to it.
 - Service C can also listen to the event and react to it.

 In the lower part of the diagram, we have the asynchronous tasks workflow: